Siemens: 1901 to 1933

 In 1919, S & H and two other companies jointly formed the Osram lightbulb company.

 During the 1920s and 1930s, S & H started to manufacture radios, television sets, and electron microscopes.

 In 1932, Reiniger, Gebbert & Schall (Erlangen), Phönix AG (Rudolstadt) and Siemens-Reiniger-Veifa mbH (Berlin) merged to form the Siemens-Reiniger-Werke AG (SRW), the third of the so-called parent companies that merged in 1966 to form the present-day Siemens AG.

 In the 1920s, Siemens constructed the Ardnacrusha Hydro Power station on the River Shannon in the then Irish Free State, and it was a world first for its design.
-The company is remembered for its desire to raise the wages of its under-paid workers only to be overruled by the Cumann na nGaedheal government.
+The company is remembered for its desire to raise the wages of its underpaid workers, only to be overruled by the Cumann na nGaedheal government.

 1933 to 1945

 Siemens (at the time: Siemens-Schuckert) exploited the forced labour of deported people in extermination camps.
 The company owned a plant in Auschwitz concentration camp.

-Siemens exploited the forced labour of women in the concentration camp of Ravensbrück.
-The factory was located in front of the camp.
+Siemens exploited the forced labour of women deported to the Ravensbrück concentration camp; a Siemens factory was located in front of the camp.

 During the final years of World War II, numerous plants and factories in Berlin and other major cities were destroyed by Allied air raids.
 To prevent further losses, manufacturing was therefore moved to alternative places and regions not affected by the air war.
 The goal was to secure continued production of important war-related and everyday goods.
 According to records, Siemens was operating almost 400 alternative or relocated manufacturing plants at the end of 1944 and in early 1945.

 In 1972, Siemens sued German satirist F.C.
-Delius for his satirical history of the company, Unsere Siemens-Welt, and it was determined much of the book contained false claims although the trial itself publicized Siemens' history in Nazi Germany.
+Delius for his satirical history of the company, Unsere Siemens-Welt, and it was determined much of the book contained false claims although the trial itself publicized Siemens's history in Nazi Germany.
 The company supplied electrical parts to Nazi concentration camps and death camps.
 The factories had poor working conditions, where malnutrition and death were common.
 Also, the scholarship has shown that the camp factories were created, run, and supplied by the SS, in conjunction with company officials, sometimes high-level officials.